Standardizing Electronic Resource Management

 Parker's achievement in automation improved the library experience for patrons and librarians at the circulation desk.
 Similarly, today's electronic resource management systems rely on standardized processes and workflows to ensure libraries can efficiently manage resources and serve patrons, much like Parker's early automation work with circulation.
 This work also indirectly improved processes throughout the library.
 Once circulation standards stabilized and technology like punched cards became available, then it became possible to automate other library processes.
 And this was good; the effects were that automation increased circulation and that an automated circulation process Saved The Time Of The Reader, down to four seconds to be exact!

 This is all to say that standards and technology go hand and hand and that the details matter when thinking about standards.
 How does this relationship work?
 Standards enable multiple groups of competing interests to form a consensus around how a technology should work.
 When this happens, multiple parties receive payoffs at the expense of any single party acquiring a monopoly.
 This is true for the design of screwdrivers, the width of railroad tracks, the temperature scale.
 It is certainly true for how information is managed and exchanged.
 The internet and the web wouldn't exist or definitely not exist as we know it if not for the standardization of the Internet Protocol (IP), the Transmission Control Protocol (TCP), the Hypertext Transfer Protocol (HTTP), and other internet and web related technologies.
-These and other standards enable the internet and the web to work for so many users regardless of the operating system and the hardware they use.
+These and other standards enable the internet and the web to work for users regardless of the operating system and the hardware they use.

 Readings